Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 Adults
 * increased skill
 * increased technical expertise
-* likely to use more functions of the product
+* increased likelyhood to use more functions of the product

 Teenagers/young adults
 * higher frequency of use
 * medium to high education level
 * medium technical expertise
+* likely to take interest in new features

 Younger than teens
 * more likely to play in bigger group